AFN4NX/herokuccadder/README.md

 Now Click Get Api Key and Copy Your API KEY, [GET API KEY](https://dashboard.heroku.com/account).

-On the main.py line 67 replace `HRKU-xxxx-xxxxxxxx-xxxxx-xxxxxx`  with your API KEY
+On the main.py line 67 replace `HRKU-xxxx-xxxxxxxx-xxxxx-xxxxxx`  with your API KEY.

 Create a new folder and move the main.py and cards.txt file and add your cards cards.txt file. card on pipe format.